 A popular drug in the 1980s, cocaine has re-emerged recently as the party drug of choice.
 Furthermore, it not just younger individuals experimenting with illegal drugs, but adults, particularly those over the age of 50.
 Although alcohol and prescription drug abuse are well documented in older adults, the use of illegal drugs is not.
 Now that the people who likely used cocaine in the 1960s are approaching retirement age, some are continuing to indulge in illicit drug use well into their 50s and 60s.
-If you or someone you know are struggling with cocaine abuse or addiction, or if you’re wondering what damage does cocaine do, call today to discuss the available treatment options with a certified addiction recovery counselor at Behavioral Rehabilitation Services.
+If you or someone you know are struggling with cocaine abuse or addiction, or if you’re wondering what damage does cocaine do, call today to discuss the available treatment options for adult cocaine abuse with a certified addiction recovery counselor at Behavioral Rehabilitation Services.

 The Glamorous Allure of Cocaine

-Health Consequences of Cocaine Abuse in Older Adults
+Health Consequences of Adult Cocaine Abuse

 The unfortunate truth about cocaine is that the intense addictiveness can result in individuals continuing their drug habit even when they know about the risks.
 There are serious health consequences to consider with cocaine use, after all.
 “Because of its cardiovascular toxicity,” the authors of the Journal of Addictive Diseases study note, “[cocaine] use may cause cardiac and central nervous system (CNS) events in older persons who may already have significant atherosclerosis.”
 In older adults who may have cardiovascular issues without any diagnosis, the side effects of using cocaine may be even more pronounced, possibly including heart attack, abnormal heart rate, hypertension, and cardiomyopathy.